luttero/maud/docs/_posts/2023-07-03-new-version-2.999.markdown

 ---

 A new MAUD version (2.999) is available in the releases section.
 The version contains some bugs fixes and improvements.

 Other download links:

 Download from [DropBox][dropbox]

 Download from [Goggle drive][gdrive]

 To download here on gothub the program and source check on [MAUD download][maud-download].
-Check out the [MAUD docs][maud-docs] for more info on how to get the most out of MAUD.

 To start tutorials are probably the best and can be found at [MAUD tutorials][maud-tutorials].

 [maud-docs]: /maud/documents/
 [maud-tutorials]: /maud/tutorials/